Flu season: Notable occurrences

 During the 1952–1953 flu season, the Americas and Europe experienced widespread outbreaks of influenza A. Beginning the first week of January, 1953, influenza in epidemic proportions emerged in various states in the US.
 Outbreaks soon developed around the country, with Texas experiencing particularly high activity, though the northeast mostly saw smaller, more localized outbreaks.
 Schools were shuttered in many places due to the high incidence of disease among students and teachers.
 After an initial attempt to minimize the threat of the outbreak and a resistance to describe it as an "epidemic", the US Public Health Service eventually acknowledged it as such when deaths began to rise around the country.
 By the end of January, activity was decreasing around the country.

 Around the time that the epidemic was peaking in the US, outbreaks developed in France, Germany, and southern England and later in Scandinavia, Switzerland, and Austria; sporadic activity was reported in other parts of Europe.
 In the US, influenza and pneumonia mortality peaked in early February, earlier than in the three preceding flu seasons, in which mortality did not begin to rise until late February, and was the greatest out of the three preceding seasons, including 1951.
 It was subsequently found that strains isolated during this season were influenza A but had shifted antigenically relative to previously isolated strains, further demonstrating the significance of antigenic variation in influenza viruses.

 The 1967–1968 flu season was the last to be dominated by H2N2 before the emergence of H3N2 in 1968 and the consequent "Hong Kong flu" pandemic that lasted until 1970.
 This season was particularly severe in England and France, in which pneumonia and influenza excess mortality was two to three times greater than in other countries.
 By contrast, North America (the US and Canada) experienced a relatively milder epidemic than other places, with lower all-cause excess mortality and a lower increase in both pneumonia-influenza and all-cause excess mortality, both indicating that this season had a lesser impact in North America relative to other countries.
 In Britain, this epidemic was the "largest" it had experienced in seven years, with an estimated two million cases occurring in the population as a whole.

 The 2012–2013 flu season was particularly harsh in the United States, where the majority of states were reporting high rates of influenza-like illness.
 The Centers for Disease Control and Prevention reported that the available flu vaccine was 60% effective.
 It further recommended that all persons over age 6 months get the vaccine.

-According to one source, the season 2014-2015 saw a particularly heavy prevalence of influenza in the United Kingdom.
+According to one source, the 2014–2015 season saw a particularly heavy prevalence of influenza in the United Kingdom.